 After telling a fairground fortune machine that he wishes he was 'big', young Josh wakes up in a grown man's body.
-Tom Hanks reveals his inner child to enchanting (and Oscar-nominated) effect in Penny Marshall's touching, perceptive and terrifically funny fantasy.
+Tom Hanks reveals his inner child to enchanting (and Oscar-nominated) effect as the wonderfully innocent adult in Penny Marshall's touching, perceptive and incredibly funny fantasy.
 Elizabeth Perkins gives equally fine support as the toy saleswoman who succumbs to big Josh's boyish charms.
 A little wonder.

-Fed up with life as a youngster, Josh Baskin makes a wish at a fairground machine to be big.
+Fed up with life as a youngster, Josh Baskin (Robert Moscow) makes a wish at a fairground machine to be big.

-Needless to say, he wakes up the next morning to find that his wish has come true and he now stands in the body of a 30-year-old.
+Needless to say, he wakes up the next morning to find that his wish has come true and he now stands in the body of a 30-year-old (Hanks).

 But he's still the same 12-year-old boy on the inside, and now he must learn how to cope with the unfamiliar life of a grown up-as he's thrown into the deep end of the 'Big Bad World'.